...to Geog 222 Main Page and Course

 Digital Submissions Guide for exercises and exams.

-Maps on the WWW are available in many different forms: you can locate or order "real" paper maps (as in Exercise 2), or find digital copies of maps, or make maps "on-demand,"' view "live" maps that are updated constantly, and download and use free mapping software.
+Maps on the WWW are available in many different forms: you can locate or order "real" paper maps, or find digital copies of maps, or make maps "on-demand,"' view "live" maps that are updated constantly, and download and use free mapping software.

 TIP on citing web maps with very long urls: Some of the URLs for WWW maps are extremely long, as they contain a bunch of information specifying the map you have requested.
 A useful way to create a shorter link to such sites entails using a 'link shortening' utility such as those found at TinyURL.
 Create a shorter link with one of these two sites, and use that URL rather than the long url in your citation of the map.